markoriikonen/halo-archive/README.md

-# Atmospheric Halo Observations — Marko Riikonen
+# X Halo Posts — Marko Riikonen

-An archive of my atmospheric halo observations, originally posted on X (@RiikonenMarko).
-Each entry is one post or self-thread — field notes, photos, crystal samples, stacks and simulations documenting ice-crystal halo displays, mostly from Rovaniemi, Finland, and reconstructed here from my X data export.
+An archive of my halo stuff, originally posted on X (@RiikonenMarko).
+Each entry is one post or self-thread — field notes, photos, crystal samples, simulations, etc — mostly from Rovaniemi, Finland, and reconstructed here from my X data export.

 The posts span August 2023 to August 2026.
 Every thread is provided twice: as